iosypenk/SignUp-Login/README.md

 ```
 ## Usage

-Find and open a file "Test-ContactList.xcodeproj" to run project in xCode.
+Find and open a file "SignUp-Login-App.xcodeproj" to run project in xCode.
 Then use key combination "cmd + R" to run simulation.
 Change simulated device if needed.

 #### Landscape orientation